albop/tie_archive/session_2/index.md

 ### Preferences vs Utility

-- Another issue is that humans are not one-dimensional maximizers
+- Another issue is that *humans are not one-dimensional maximizers*
-- Theories of "Preferences" are larger than utility maximization
+- Theories of __preferences__ are larger than utility maximization
   - Among choices $\mathcal{X}$, we say that $x$ is preferred to $y$ if $x \geq y$
 - Preferences can be more general than utility maximization
   - ideally transitive if $x \geq y$ and $y \geq z$ then $x \geq z$